Cityscape Painting Through Zoom

 You will not know the dimensions of the canvas you're going to paint on until we have gone over your references and thumbnails, so wait until the second or third week of class to purchase or build a canvas or panel on which to do the final painting.

 I am teaching this class privately.
-Email or call me with questions or to register:
+Email or call me with questions:

-* The lecture/demo portion of the class will be recorded so that students in different time zones or needing to make up classes can take part in their own time.
+* The lecture/demo portion of the class will be recorded so that if you miss a class or live in a different time zone, you can take part at your convenience.
 Feedback will be given over email that week.